-SMT components can also be held in place on the bottom side of a board using adhesive if wave soldering is used for soldering SMT and through-hole components simultaneously.
+SMT components can also be held on the bottom side of a board using adhesive if wave soldering is used for soldering SMT and through-hole components simultaneously.

-By turning SMT and through-hole parts into reflow-soldered parts and using a selective solder mask to prevent reflowing during wave soldering, SMT and through-hole components can also be soldered together without adhesive.
+By turning SMT and through-hole parts into reflow-soldered parts and using a selective solder mask to prevent reflowing during wave soldering, SMT and through-hole components can be soldered together without adhesive.

 The high degree of automation provided by surface mounting dramatically reduces labor costs and increases production rates.
 The size, weight, and cost of equivalent through-hole components can be reduced by one-fourth to one-tenth with SMDs.

 Mass-produced circuit boards must be highly mechanized to achieve the lowest manufacturing cost.
 Electronic components made from traditional leaded lead materials are not well suited for this method.
-A small amount of mechanization was possible, but component leads still need to be performed.
+Small mechanization was possible, but component leads still needed to be performed.